code-exercise-debug/codechallenge-aem64-v2/README.md

 ## Task

-Create a component that would display user details returned from the API call-(Can display single user based on user id passed as queryparam)
 Create an OSGi service to contact the attached API endpoint (unsecured - credentials aren't necessary) with query parameters passed.

-Create a Servlet to be essentially a proxy to the service.
-Should return JSON with either the response from the API or an error message if not.
-Should have a well-formed JSON response regardless of the response.
-Will take URL params (via GET) to pass options to the service.
+Create a Path based Servlet(eg: /bin/pages) which would call the API through service and get the users.
+For each user returned in response create nodes through API in any content path (ex: /content/userdata/) with the username from the json response as the node name and some of the other details as properties to the node.
+If the servlet is hit the second time it would not override the nodes.

 All of the required Maven dependencies have been added to the project already.

 API URL: https://jsonplaceholder.typicode.com/users
+*Use DS Annotations

 ## Modules